electron/electron/docs/api/session.md

 #### `ses.getSpellCheckerLanguages()`

-Returns `String[]` - An array of language codes the spellchecker is enabled for.
+Returns `string[]` - An array of language codes the spellchecker is enabled for.
 If this list is empty the spellchecker will fallback to using `en-US`.
 By default on launch if this setting is an empty list Electron will try to populate this setting with the current OS locale.
 This setting is persisted across restarts.